 In connection with the foregoing, the Commission has concluded with its insurer that the costs associated with the bridge repairs along with lost revenues relating to the bridge closure, will be covered under its All Risk insurance policy (subject to applicable deductibles).
-The insurer accepted the Commission's claim on February 7, 2018.
+The insurer accepted the Commission's claim on February 7, 2018 and continues to review information submitted with the claim.
 The Commission maintains a \$200 million (per occurrence) All Risk insurance policy including loss of business income coverage as further described under "CERTAIN OTHER INFORMATION - Insurance" below.